 These projects are administered by the City.
 However, the work is performed by outside contractors.
 All construction work is inspected to ensure compliance with City specifications.
-Information on the current and upcoming projects can be found on the City's Construction Update link.
+Information on the current and upcoming projects can be found on the City's project page.
 Check it out to see what is happening.

 Citizen Notification of Public Improvement Projects